Forward selection and post-selection inference in factorial designs: Forward selection in factorial experiments

-In factorial designs with small $K$, we can simply run the saturated regression to estimate all factorial effects simultaneously.
-However, when $K$ is large, saturated regression can be computationally unwieldy and scientifically unreasonable by delivering potentially noisy estimates of all higher-order interactions.
-As a remedy, forward screening is a popular strategy frequently adopted in practice to analyze data collected from factorial experiments, due to its clear benefits in screening out a large number of zero nuisance factorial effects.
-In this section, we formalize forward screening as a principled procedure to carefully decide an unsaturated working model $\hat{\bbM}$.
-We first present a formal version of forward screening and then demonstrate its consistency property.
+In factorial designs with small $K$, we can run the saturated regression to estimate all factorial effects simultaneously \citep{lu2016randomization, zhao2021regression}.
+However, when $K$ is large, estimation and inference of the causal effects fall into new regimes, especially when each treatment combination only contains limited replications.
+Second, it is difficult to interpret a large number of estimates for factorial effects.
+As a remedy, forward selection is a popular strategy frequently adopted to analyze data collected from factorial experiments, due to its benefits in ruling out zero nuisance factorial effects.
+In this section, we formalize forward selection as a principled procedure to select an unsaturated working model $\hat{\bbM}$.
+We first present a formal version of forward selection and then demonstrate its consistency property.